CodyAdam/my-admin-panel/doc/services.md

 ## Nginx

-Used as a reverse proxy to redirect the requests to the right service.
+We ensure that all the ports are not accessible from the outside.
+Only the ports 80 are accessible from the outside.
+For this task we used Nginx as a reverse proxy to redirect the requests to the right service.
 It also serves the static files of the front-end.

 We chosed Nginx because it is very **easy to configure** and is **widely used** in the industry.
+Compared to other reverse proxies like Apache, Nginx is **faster**.

 ## Frontend